google/highway/g3doc/quick_reference.md

     no[i]`.

 *   <code>V **IfVecThenElse**(V mask, V yes, V no)</code>: equivalent to and
     possibly faster than `IfVecThenElse(MaskFromVec(mask), yes, no)`.
+The result is *implementation-defined* if `mask[i]` is neither zero nor all bits set.

 #### Logical

 *   <code>M **Not**(M m)</code>: returns mask of elements indicating whether the
-    input mask element was not set.
+    input mask element was false.

 *   <code>M **And**(M a, M b)</code>: returns mask of elements indicating
-    whether both input mask elements were set.
+    whether both input mask elements were true.

 *   <code>M **AndNot**(M not_a, M b)</code>: returns mask of elements indicating
-    whether not_a is not set and b is set.
+    whether not_a is false and b is true.

 *   <code>M **Or**(M a, M b)</code>: returns mask of elements indicating whether
-    either input mask element was set.
+    either input mask element was true.

 *   <code>M **Xor**(M a, M b)</code>: returns mask of elements indicating
-    whether exactly one input mask element was set.
+    whether exactly one input mask element was true.

 #### Compress

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>V **Compress**(V v, M m)</code>: returns `r` such that `r[n]` is
     `v[i]`, with `i` the n-th lane index (starting from 0) where `m[i]` is true.
-    Compacts lanes whose mask is set into the lower lanes; upper lanes are implementation-defined.
+    Compacts lanes whose mask is true into the lower lanes; upper lanes are implementation-defined.
 Slow with 16-bit lanes.
 Use this form when the input is already a mask, e.g. returned by a comparison.

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>size_t **CompressStore**(V v, M m, D d, T* p)</code>: writes lanes
-    whose mask `m` is set into `p`, starting from lane 0.
+    whose mask `m` is true into `p`, starting from lane 0.
 Returns `CountTrue(d, m)`, the number of valid lanes.
 May be implemented as `Compress` followed by `StoreU`; lanes after the valid ones may still be overwritten!
 Slower for 16-bit lanes.

 *   `V`: `{u,i,f}{16,32,64}` \
     <code>size_t **CompressBlendedStore**(V v, M m, D d, T* p)</code>: writes
-    only lanes whose mask `m` is set into `p`, starting from lane 0.
+    only lanes whose mask `m` is true into `p`, starting from lane 0.
 Returns `CountTrue(d, m)`, the number of lanes written.
 Does not modify subsequent lanes, but there is no guarantee of atomicity because this may be implemented as `Compress, LoadU, IfThenElse(FirstN), StoreU`.